scala-ide/scala-ide.github.com/blog/_posts/2014-10-17-release-notes-4.0.0-RC1.md

 The large number of unassigned tickets can be explained by having tickets that stand for bugs in upstream projects, like the presentation compiler or scala-refactoring.
 In other cases the person that fixed the bug stopped watching the Assembla repository, so we couldn't assign the ticket to them anymore (thanks Assembla!).
 In other cases we simply couldn't identify who fixed the problem: typically an old bug that was fixed as a side-effect of fixing another issue.

 Lastly, we looked at the distribution of the day of the week when a ticket was fixed or created.
-It seems that Monday is the least productive day (not counting weeekends), while tickets are created rather evenly throughout the week, with a signifficant drop during weekends.
+It seems that Monday is the least productive day (not counting weeekends), while tickets are created rather evenly throughout the week, with a significant drop during weekends.

 <a href="{{ site.baseurl }}/resources/images/blog/tickets-closed-created.png">
 	<img src="{{ site.baseurl }}/resources/images/blog/tickets-closed-created.png" width="100%"/>